 Critical Accounting Policies

-The accounting principles we follow and our methods of applying these principles conform to accounting principles generally accepted in the United States of America ("U.S. GAAP") and with general practices within the banking industry.
-There have been no significant changes to our critical accounting policies as described in our Annual Report on Form 10-K for the year ended December 31, 2018.
+The accounting principles we follow and our methods of applying these principles conform to GAAP and with general practices within the banking industry.
+There have been no significant changes to our critical accounting policies as described in our Annual Report on Form 10-K for the year ended December 31, 2019.
 The following is a brief summary of the more significant policies.

 Principles of Consolidation

-The consolidated financial statements as of and for the periods presented include the accounts of Reliant Bancorp, the Bank, Community First Trups Holding Company, which is wholly owned by Reliant Bancorp ("TRUPS"), Reliant Investment Holdings, LLC ("Holdings"), which is wholly owned by the Bank, and Reliant Mortgage Ventures, LLC ("RMV"), of which the Bank controls 51% of the governance rights (Reliant Bancorp, the Bank, TRUPS, Holdings, and RMV are, collectively, referred to herein as the "Company").
-As described in the notes to our consolidated financial statements, RMV is considered a variable interest entity for which the Bank is deemed to be the primary beneficiary.
+The consolidated financial statements as of and for the periods presented include the accounts of Reliant Bancorp, the Bank, TRUPS, Holdings, and RMV.
 All significant intercompany balances and transactions have been eliminated in consolidation.
-As described in Note 12 to our consolidated financial statements, effective on January 1, 2018, Reliant Bancorp and Community First, Inc. merged.
+As described in Note 12 to our consolidated financial statements, effective on January 1, 2020, Reliant Bancorp and TCB Holdings merged.

 During 2011, the Bank and another entity organized RMV.
 Under the RMV operating agreement, the non-controlling member receives 70% of the cash flow distributions of RMV, and the Bank receives 30% of the cash flow distributions, once the non-controlling member recovers its capital contributions to RMV.
 The non-controlling member is required to fund RMV's losses in arrears via additional capital contributions to RMV.
-As of September 30, 2019, RMV's cumulative losses to date totaled $12,542.
-RMV will have to generate net income of this amount before the Bank will participate in future income distributions.
+As of March 31, 2020, RMV's cumulative losses to date totaled $14,399.
+RMV will have to generate net income of at least this amount before the Bank will participate in future income distributions.